The Battles of Narvik Were Fueled By Allied and German Self-Interest

 Sunken German destroyer in the water

-Photo Credit: Franz Hollerweger / Wikimedia Commons CC BY-SA 2.0
+Sunken German destroyer off the coast of Narvik, Norway, 1940.
+(Photo Credit: Franz Hollerweger / Wikimedia Commons CC BY-SA 2.0)

-The Allied retreat was met with disbelief from the Norwegian government, who felt it would have support until the Germans were forced out.
+The Allied retreat was met with disbelief from the Norwegian government, who felt it would have support until the enemy were forced out.
 It decided its troops would be able to work alone, leading to an attack order on June 5.
-However, the offensive failed, and the King and government were evacuated to England on June 7.
+However, the offensive failed, and the king and government were evacuated to England on June 7.

 Operation Juno